Meet the Team: DX

-Have you ever wondered who writes all the technical documentation here at Memgraph or who’s answering questions and helping developers through Discord, Discourse, and Stack Overflow?
+Have you ever wondered who writes all the technical documentation here at Memgraph or who’s answering questions and helping developers through Discord and Stack Overflow?
 Meet Ante, Katarina, Kruno, Matea, and Vlasta - our Developer Experience team that perfectly combines technical writers and developer relations engineers.

 Let’s start with your team roles - who’s responsible for what, and which tools do you mainly use?